 When it comes to spending time in the kitchen, most of my clients confess that they either don’t have time, don’t like to cook or don’t know how to.
 I like to propose a new way of entering your kitchen, by transforming it into a sanctuary of sacred space and allowing it to be the centre of creativity in your home.
 If you consider how much time we do spend in our kitchens, why not make them into something special?

 If you live alone then put some of your favourite music on, light a few candles and let the creativity flow.
 If you feed a family then allow the kitchen to be the womb of your home, create a nook for your kids to do their homework while you are preparing dinner.
 In days gone by the hearth was lit in the kitchen and drew everyone into its warmth.

 The secret to successful meals is in the planning, so if you can do a week’s menu in advance this goes a long way to stress-free cooking.
 You could even have a 3 week roster of meals that you work with.
-The Ethical co-op (based in Cape Town) delivers fresh organic produce to your door so this saves you time in grocery shopping.
+There are many online stores that deliver fresh organic produce to your door so this saves you time in grocery shopping.
 The more planning you can do the better things flow.

 The next step is to be aware of the energy of the foods you are eating as this becomes part of who we are.
 When you eat food that is closest to how it’s found in nature, it remains full of life force.
 Fresh fruits and vegetables that burst with enzymes and nutrients and ingredients that are as close to their natural state fill your body’s energy account instead of depleting it.